jwoehr/nuqasm2/doc/nuqasm_ast.md

 Intro
 =====

-nuqasm2 is a proof of concept of an OPENQASM parser generating an abstract syntax tree (AST) to be consumed by a code generator.
+nuqasm2 is a proof-of-concept OPENQASM 2.0 parser generating an abstract syntax tree (AST) to be consumed by a code generator.

-It has its own code generator `ast2circ` which can be invoked for demo purposes from the `nuqasm2` command.
+It comes with its own code generator `ast2circ` which can be invoked for demo purposes from the `nuqasm2` command.

 That code generator is optionally used in place of Qiskit `qiskit-terra/qiskit/qasm` by the companion project, [`qis_job`](https://github.com/jwoehr/qis_job) which compiles and runs qasm and Qiskit `QuantumCircuit` code on a